Expressive Prompting: Improving Emotion Intensity and Speaker Consistency in Zero-Shot TTS: Experimental Results

 Table \ref{tab:psq} presents the results of our experiments on the prompt speech quality module.
-We employ an inverse selection strategy compared to EmoPro to finish these experiments.
-Specifically, we select the \( m \) clusters that performed the worst after pitch clustering, along with the Bottom \( n\%\) of data based on DNSMOS scores and textual emotional coherence weighted results.
-Finally, we compare the performance of the Top \( k \) prompts candidates through prompt model performance respectively.
-The results indicate that EmoPro successfully selects emotionally expressive prompts.
+We employ an inverse selection strategy compared to ExpPro to finish these experiments.
+Specifically, we select the \( m \) clusters that performed the worst after pitch clustering, along with the Bottom \( n\%\) of data based on overall perceptual quality and textual emotional coherence weighted results.
+Finally, we compare the performance of the Top \( k \) prompts candidates through prompt model performance, respectively.
+The results indicate that ExpPro successfully selects emotionally expressive prompts.